Home Projects

 Three Horizons

-My practice is to establish H1 and H3 before engaging the middle.
-Without those anchors, H2 drifts into either uncritical optimism or strategic paralysis.
+My practice is to establish H1 and H3 before engaging H2.
+Without those anchors, the middle horizon drifts into optimism or paralysis.
+Roger Martin's question sharpens the work further: "What would have to be true for this transition to be possible?"

 Three Horizons Framework — H1, H2, H3